 Yellow Roma tomatoes are available in late summer to early fall.

-Yellow Roma tomatoes, botanical name Lycopersicon esculentum ‘Roma’, are an open pollinated, improved tomato variety and a member of the Solanaceae family along with the potato, eggplant and tobacco.
-Roma tomatoes have been bred specifically for disease resistance, shape and durability.
-Most Roma tomatoes are used in processed tomato products such as ketchup, soup, tomato paste and sauce.
-Yellow Roma tomatoes, however, are a fresh market tomato through and through.
-Nature commands the coloring of Yellow Roma tomatoes as they carry a recessive mutant gene that is responsible for the fruit's coloring.
-Unlike Red tomatoes, Yellow Roma tomatoes have reduced levels of chlorophyll and they are absent of detectable anthocyanins, the compound responsible for the red pigment in food plants.
+Yellow Roma tomatoes, botanically named Lycopersicon esculentum ‘Roma’, are also known as Italian tomatoes or Italian plum tomatoes.
+They are a member of the Solanaceae family along with the potato, eggplant, and tobacco.
+While it is an open-pollinated variety, meaning that saved seed will grow true to the parent, Yellow Roma has been steadily improved to the point where most Yellow Roma vines are disease resistant, and in fact they have been bred specifically for their disease resistance, shape, and durability.
+Yellow Roma tomatoes carry a recessive mutant gene that is responsible for the fruit's coloring.
+Unlike red tomatoes, Yellow Roma tomatoes have reduced levels of chlorophyll and they are absent of detectable anthocyanins, the compound responsible for the red pigment in food plants.
 The yellow coloring is also a direct result of the fruits containing high levels of yellow carotenoids (carotene) and flavonoids in the skin.

 Recipes that include Yellow Roma Tomatoes.
 One is easiest, three is harder.

 People have spotted Yellow Roma Tomatoes using the Specialty Produce app for iPhone and Android.